-April 17, 2007 - Night owls may be in the dark about insomnia compared with
+April 17, 2007 - Night owls may be in the dark about insomnia compared with morning types.

-even when they get the same amount or more sleep than their morning-loving counterparts.
+A new study shows night owls report significantly more insomnia symptoms even when they get the same amount or more sleep than their morning-loving counterparts.

 Night Owls Losing Sleep

 In the study, researchers compared insomnia symptoms among 312 people who went to a sleep clinic for insomnia treatment.
 Each of the participants kept a sleep diary for a week before treatment and filled out questionnaires about their attitudes about sleep and sleeping habits.